camunda/camunda-docs-manual/content/reference/bpmn20/custom-extensions/extension-elements.md

   <tr>
     <th>Description</th>
     <td colspan="2">
       A single entry of a map structure.
-Can contain a constant, expression, script, list or another map.
+The value can be a constant, expression, script, list or another map.
     </td>
   </tr>